Monsta X: 2016: Chinese ventures and first solo concert

-In July, Monsta X held their first solo concert The First Live "X-Clan Origins" from July 16 to July 17, which sold out in five minutes.
+In July, they held their first solo concert The First Live "X-Clan Origins" from July 16 to July 17, which sold out in five minutes.

-In August, Starship Entertainment formed a project group with Monsta X and their label-mates Cosmic Girls as part of a promotional project with KT.
-As part of the project group, they released the single "Do Better", with an accompanying music video.
+In August, Starship Entertainment formed a project group with Monsta X and their labelmate WJSN as part of a promotional project with KT.
+As part of its promotion, they released the single "Do Better", with an accompanying music video.

-On October 4, Monsta X released their fourth extended play and second part of The Clan series titled The Clan Pt.
-2 Guilty alongside the title track "Fighter".
+On October 4, Monsta X released their fourth extended play and second part of The Clan series The Clan Pt.
+2 Guilty, alongside the title track "Fighter".

-In December, the group was awarded the "Best of Next Male Artist" award at 2016 Mnet Asian Music Awards.
+In December, the group received the "Best of Next Male Artist" award at 2016 Mnet Asian Music Awards.